-Assignments: Problem set type assignments will be largely based on critical thinking questions at the end of each chapter.
-All assignments must be submitted to Blackboard or Gradescope by the beginning of class on the due date specified.
+Assignments: All assignments must be submitted to Blackboard or Gradescope by the beginning of class on the due date specified.
 Your assignments must be typed or written very neatly.
 If I cannot read it, I cannot grade it.
 Assignments will be graded according to rubrics posted on BB/Gradescope.